MORE CRATE 78s (# 89) ON ROY’S RECORD ROOM

 Roy Performs ‘Thistles’ Live, In Its Entirety

-Today’s Vancouver Island MusicFest 2023 Performer Announcement features a very special feature, put together just for us, Classic Albums – Roy Forbes performs the BIM Thistles album!
+The Vancouver Island MusicFest 2023 Performer Announcement features a very special feature – Roy Forbes performs the BIM Thistles album!

 There are records that stay with you for a lifetime.
 You likely listened to them so much when they came out, you can still play them in your head and just maybe, even name the songs in the order they appeared on sweet vinyl.